matomo-org/developer-documentation/docs/piwik-on-the-command-line.md

 Notes:

-What's missing? (stuff in my list that was not in when I wrote the 1st draft) -->
+What's missing? (stuff in my list that was not in when I wrote the 1st draft)
+- TODO: can probably get rid of this guide, move the info to other guides.
+-->

 ## About this guide